neural-electrophysiology-tool-team/reptilearn/docs/getting_started.md

 where `my_config` is the name of a python module inside the `config` directory without the .py extension.
 For example, ```python main.py --config config2``` will start the system configured according to `system/config/config2.py`.

-- Open your a recent version of your favorite web browser, and go to [`http://localhost:3500`](http://localhost:3500).
+- Open a recent version of your favorite web browser, and go to [`http://localhost:3500`](http://localhost:3500).
 You can access the web app remotely by using an ssh tunnel or by using the computer's IP address instead of `localhost`.

 NOTE: We recommend using ssh tunnels and/or a VPN to securely access the web app.
 ReptiLearn has no support for user authentication or any other security measures.